 Bronchial tree: structure, anatomy.
 Functions of the bronchi.
 The structure and role of the bronchi The bronchi are formed

-It is important to know what the lungs are, where they are located in a person, what functions they perform.
-The respiratory organ is located in humans in the chest.
-The rib cage is one of the most interesting anatomical systems.
-There are also bronchi, heart, some other organs and large vessels.
+It is important to know what the lungs are, where they are located in a person, and what functions they perform.
+The respiratory organ is located in the chest in humans.
+The chest is one of the most interesting anatomical systems.
+The bronchi, heart, some other organs and large vessels are also located here.
 This system is formed by the ribs, spine, sternum and muscles.
-It reliably protects all important internal organs and at the expense pectoral muscles ensures the uninterrupted operation of the respiratory organ, which is almost completely occupied chest cavity...
+It reliably protects all important internal organs and at the expense pectoral muscles ensures uninterrupted functioning of the respiratory organ, which is almost completely occupied chest cavity.
 The respiratory organ expands and contracts several thousand times a day.

 The lungs are a paired organ.
-Right and left lung play the main role v respiratory system...
-It is they who distribute oxygen throughout the circulatory system, where it is absorbed by erythrocytes.
+Right and left lung play main role V respiratory system.
+They distribute oxygen throughout the circulatory system, where it is absorbed by red blood cells.
 The work of the respiratory organ leads to the release of carbon dioxide from the blood, which breaks down into water and carbon dioxide.

-Where are the lungs?
-The lungs of a person are located in the chest and have a very complex connecting structure with the airways, circulatory systems and lymphatic vessels and nerves.
-All these systems are intertwined in an area that is called the "gate".
+Where are the lungs located?
+The lungs are located in the human chest and have a very complex connecting structure with the airways, circulatory systems, lymphatic vessels and nerves.
+All these systems are intertwined in an area called the “gate.”
 Here is located pulmonary artery, main bronchus, branches of nerves, bronchial artery.
-The so-called "root" contains the lymphatic vessels and pulmonary veins.
+The so-called “root” contains lymphatic vessels and pulmonary veins.

 The lungs look like a vertically dissected cone.
 They have:

-• one convex surface (ribbed, adjacent to the ribs);
+• one convex surface (costal, adjacent to the ribs);

-• two convex surfaces (diaphragmatic, medial or median, separate the respiratory organ from the heart);
+• two convex surfaces (diaphragmatic, medial or median, separating the respiratory organ from the heart);

 • interlobar surfaces.

 The lungs are separated from the liver, spleen, colon, stomach and kidneys.
 The separation is carried out using a diaphragm.
-These internal organs border on large vessels and the heart.
-The back restrains them from behind.
+These internal organs border large vessels and the heart.
+They are limited from behind by the back.

 The shape of the respiratory organ in humans depends on the anatomical features of the body.
 They can be narrow and elongated or short and wide.
-The shape and size of the organ also depend on the breathing phase.
+The shape and size of the organ also depend on the phase of breathing.

 Covered respiratory organ serous membrane: smooth, shiny, moist.
-In medicine, it is called the pleura.
+In medicine it is called pleura.
 The pleura in the area of the pulmonary root passes to the surface of the chest cavity and forms the so-called pleural sac.

 It is important to remember that the right and left lung have their own anatomical features and differ from each other.
-First of all, they have different amount lobes (separation occurs due to the presence of the so-called cracks located on the surface of the organ).
+First of all they have different quantities lobes (separation occurs due to the presence of so-called slits located on the surface of the organ).

-In the right - there are three lobes: lower; medium; top (in upper lobe there are oblique slit, horizontal slit, lobar right bronchi: upper, lower, middle).
+On the right there are three lobes: lower; average; upper (in upper lobe there are oblique fissure, horizontal fissure, right lobar bronchi: upper, lower, middle).

-In the left one there are two lobes: the upper one (the lingual bronchus, the tracheal keel, the intermediate bronchus, the main bronchus, the left lobe bronchi - the lower and upper, oblique fissure, the cardiac notch, the tongue of the left lung) and the lower one are located here.
+In the left there are two lobes: the upper (here is the lingular bronchus, the carina of the trachea, the intermediate bronchus, the main bronchus, the left lobar bronchi - lower and upper, the oblique fissure, the cardiac notch, the uvula of the left lung) and the lower.
 The left one differs from the right one in its larger size and the presence of a tongue.
-Although in terms of such an indicator as the volume of the right lung is greater than the left.
+Although according to such an indicator as volume, the right lung is larger than the left.

-The lungs rest against the diaphragm with their base.
-The upper part of the respiratory organ is located in the clavicle.
+The base of the lungs rests on the diaphragm.
+The upper part of the respiratory organ is located in the area of the collarbone.

-The lungs and bronchi must be closely related.
+The lungs and bronchi must be in close relationship.
 The work of some is impossible without the work of others.
-Each lung contains the so-called bronchial segments.
-There are 10 in the right, and 8 in the left.
-Each segment contains several bronchial lobules.
-It is believed that there are only 1600 bronchial lobules in the human lungs (800 each in the right and left).
+Each lung contains so-called bronchial segments.
+There are 10 of them in the right, and 8 in the left.
+Each segment contains several bronchial lobes.
+It is believed that there are only 1600 bronchial lobes in the human lungs (800 each in the right and left).

-The bronchi branch (the bronchioles form alveolar passages and small alveoli, which form the breathing tissue) and form a complexly woven network or bronchial tree, which provides nutrition circulatory systems oxygen.
-Alveoli contribute to the fact that when you exhale, the human body releases carbon dioxide, and when you inhale, it is from them that oxygen enters the bloodstream.
+The bronchi branch (bronchioles form alveolar ducts and small alveoli, which form breathing tissue) and form a complex woven network or bronchial tree, which provides nutrition circulatory systems oxygen.
+The alveoli contribute to the fact that when exhaling, the human body releases carbon dioxide, and when inhaling, it is from them that oxygen enters the blood.

 The blood supply to this organ occurs through the pulmonary and bronchial vessels.
-Some perform the function of gas outlet and gas exchange, others provide nutrition to the organ, these are the vessels of the small and large circle.
-The physiology of respiration will necessarily be disrupted if the ventilation of the respiratory organ is knocked down or the rate of blood flow decreases or increases.
+Some perform the function of gas removal and gas exchange, others provide nutrition to the organ; these are the vessels of the small and large circle.
+The physiology of breathing will certainly be disrupted if the ventilation of the respiratory organ is disrupted or the speed of blood flow decreases or increases.

 • normalization of blood pH;

-• protection of the heart, for example from mechanical stress (when it hits the chest, it is the lungs that suffer);
+• protecting the heart, for example, from mechanical impact (when there is a blow to the chest, it is the lungs that suffer);

-• protection of the body from various respiratory infections(parts of the lung secrete immunoglobulins and antimicrobial compounds);
+• protecting the body from various respiratory infections(parts of the lung secrete immunoglobulins and antimicrobial compounds);

-• storage of blood (this is a kind of blood reservoir human body, here is about 9% of the total blood volume);
+• blood storage (this is a kind of blood reservoir human body, approximately 9% of the total blood volume is located here);

 • creating voice sounds;